Quantum Field Theory in de Sitter Universe: Ambient Space Formalism: Conformal transformation

 The discrete series representation of the conformal group and its corresponded Hilbert space on this homogeneous space, has been introduced by Ruhl (for value $E_0>j_1+j_2+3$) \cite{ru72,ru73} \b \sum_{m_{j_1}'m_{j_2}'}D^{(j_1)}_{m_{j_1}m_{j_1}'}\left( {\bf a}^\dag+{\bf q}{\bf b}^\dag\right)D^{(j_2)}_{m_{j_2}'m_{j_2}}\left( {\bf c}{\bf q}+{\bf d}\right) \left|g^{-1}\cdot{\bf q},m_{j_1}',m_{j_2}';j_1,j_2,E_0\right\rangle, \e where $g^{-1}=\left( \right) \in SU(2,2)$ and $ g^{-1}\cdot {\bf q}=({\bf a}{\bf q}+{\bf b})({\bf c}{\bf q}+{\bf d})^{-1}.$ $D^{(j_1)}$ and $D^{(j_2)}$ furnish a certain representation of $SU(2)$ group (\ref{su2}) \cite{ru70,ru72,ru73}.
 The UIR ${\cal C}^{(E_0,j_1,j_2)}(g)$ acts on an infinite dimensional Hilbert space ${\cal H}^{(E_0,j_1,j_2)}_{q}$.
 The scalar product was defined in \cite{ru73}.
 One can easily verify that this representation on the Hilbert space ${\cal H}^{(E_0,j_1,j_2)}_{q}$ satisfies \cite{ru72,ru73}:

 There exists an infinite dimensional Hilbert space ${\cal H}^{(E_0,j_1,j_2)}_{q}$,

-The total number of quantum states is finite.
 Our interest lies only with the values $ j_1j_2=0, \;\; E_0=j_1+j_2+1$, with helicity $ j_1-j_2$ and $2j_1$ and $2j_2$ as non-negative integers (values associated with massless fields).
 The reader can find a detailed discussion regarding all relevant values of $E_0$, $j_1$ and $j_2$, in correspondence with the UIR of the conformal group, presented by Mack \cite{ma77}.

 The representations $ {\cal C}^{(j+1,j,0)}(g)$ and $ {\cal C}^{(j+1,0,j)}(g)$ correspond to the massless representation of the Poincar\'e massless group \cite{babo,micknied,ma77}.
 They correspond to two helicities of the massless fields.
 In this case the massless representation $D^{(j)}$ furnishes a certain representation of the little group $ISO(2)$ \cite{wei,ma77}, and therefore, one can write $m_j=m'_j=j$ for $ {\cal C}^{(j+1,j,0)}(g)$ and $m_j=m'_j=-j$ for $ {\cal C}^{(j+1,0,j)}(g)$ with the vanishing values for $m_j$ and $m'_j$ in other cases \cite{ma77}.